How we calculate your personal loan amount

 If we think your living expenses look a lot less than we’d expect, we may take a higher amount into account when working out your borrowing power.

 We may also include interest rate buffers in our calculations.
-This allows us to factor in, to a degree, the effect of interest rate increases when working out how much you may be able to afford.
+This allows us to factor in the effect of interest rate increases when working out how much you may be able to afford.

 Interest and repayment cycles